The Luminos Method

 million primary-school-aged children are out of school around the world

 Select elements of the Luminos Method below to access interactive web pages with videos and downloadable resources of our best practices.
 Additional elements will be published quarterly, and highlighted in blue as they become available online.

-High-potential, local young adults can become successful community teachers with solid training and support.
+High-potential, local young adults become successful community teachers with solid training and support.

-Regular assessment and follow-up support is crucial to ensure student learning stays on track.
+Regular assessment and follow-up support are crucial to ensure student learning stays on track.